Karri001/Mental-Health-Chatbot/README.md

 3. Download Ollama:
    - Ollama can be downloaded from this site (https://ollama.com/download)
-4. Open Three Different Terminals and Open the Three folders Shown Below in Those Terminals to Run the Application :
+4. Open Three Different Terminals with the Project Folder location and Open the Three folders Shown Below in Those Terminals to Run the Application :
    - To Start Chatbot of the Application

       ```bash